zachmccabe/zachmccabe.github.io/_beijing/faq.md

 layout: kaoliang_nite_3
 title: FAQ
 date: 2022-01-15
-description: "Got a question about The Photographers Field Guide to Beijing?"
+description: "Have a question about The Photographers Field Guide to Beijing?
+I'll do my best to answer you here.
+Read on."
 lede: print

 ---